LemmyNet/lemmy-ansible/README.md

 7. Run the playbook:

+   _Note_: See the "Supported Distribution Playbook Matrix" section above if you should use `lemmy.yml` or not

    `ansible-playbook -i inventory/hosts lemmy.yml`

    _Note_: if you are not the root user or don't have password-less sudo, use this command: